sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 - [Scaling Engineering Teams via Writing Things Down and Sharing - aka RFCs](https://blog.pragmaticengineer.com/scaling-engineering-teams-via-writing-things-down-rfcs/)
 - [Go proposal template](https://github.com/golang/proposal/blob/master/design/TEMPLATE.md)
 - [Rust RFC template](https://github.com/rust-lang/rfcs/blob/master/0000-template.md)

+## Release early, release often

+Each project, no matter how long-running, needs to plan to ship *something* in each release.
+The "something" depends on the project.
+We strongly prefer for it to be a minimal viable feature that is enabled by default.
+The next best thing is to ship something that is feature-flagged off by default.

+The reason for this is to avoid going for too long without customer feedback (from customers trying it) or even technical/product feedback (from performing the diligent work of polishing it to be ready to release).
+Lacking these critical checks means we will end up building something that doesn't solve people's problems or that is over-built.

+When we have relaxed this in the past, the results have been bad and the overwhelming feedback from retrospectives has been to release regularly.

 ## Saying "no"